LiYanan2004/Aperture/Sources/Aperture/Documentation.docc/Camera/BuildYourCameraUI.md

 ## Overview

-CameraView allows you to focus on bringing great capture experience.
+Camera allows you to focus on bringing great capture experience.

 With built-in views and simple modifiers, you can build your camera experience with ease.